-- Upon receiving the NTC-approved application you will receive credentials to login into your e-application to further provide personal data for the purpose of the exchange logistical arrangements (accommodation and travel arrangements).
+- When your application is approved, you will receive credentials to log in to your e-application to provide more information to help with the logistical arrangements (accommodation and travel arrangements).

 - You will use the same credentials to access the evaluation and field report form upon completion of the exchange.

 Upon receiving the NTC-approved application, the Programme Team will review the candidate’s request for an exchange.
 The exchange comes under consideration when anorganisation has consented to hostthe candidate(s).

 Following approval of the exchange by the European Commission, the Programme Team will notify all parties, and begin the logistical organisation of the exchange.